 4) Segmentation by Renewals

-In most of the teams we’ve encountered, it’s the CSM who manages renewals.
+In a lot of CSM teams, it’s the CSM who manages renewals.
 ClientSuccess has an entire renewals screen for the CSM to see their quarterly renewals…along with a breakdown of open, renewed, and terminated subscriptions…as well as the ability to forecast.